otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-security-authentication-rbac-api-testing/README.md

 - **Poor scalability** - Hard to extend when different user types require different fields and relationships.
 - **Mixed concerns** - Authentication/authorization logic is mixed with user identity, leading to maintenance challenges as the system grows.

-See the advanced auth code example for a more flexible approach using separate `User`, `Role` and `Permission` models.
+See the advanced auth code example for a more flexible approach.

 ---